 Using professional resume paper can help you stand out from the rest.
 It shows that you take yourself seriously and pay attention to detail.

 Do you have any other resume tips that may be helpful to others?
-Be sure to leave them in the comments below.
+If so, don’t hesitate to let me know so I can share them with the Respiratory Therapy community.